enyo/opentip/README.md

 - Positions are no longer of the weird form `[ "left", "top" ]` but simply strings   like `"top left"` or `"right"`

+- `stem.size` has been dropped in favor of `stem.length` and `stem.base`

+- Most of the design is now done in JS since the whole thing is a canvas now.

 ## Future plans